Cyclone & DC Testing

 Although many vendors offering cartridge filtered dust collectors promise less frequent cleaning and provide their units with various flappers, beaters, and even shakers to help keep the filters clean, most find that to be advertising nonsense.
 The finer cartridge filters need far more surface area than provided to avoid constant plugging, so most of these units become a constant cleaning nightmare needing cleaned every few minutes of operation.
 Many sharp pointed chips stick in the filter pleats leaving holes in the filters.
 The constant cleaning and chip holes make for rapid filter wear.
 And the buildup of fine dust creates pressure problems that force the fine dust to tear through the filter pores opening them rapidly.
 Most of these cartridges start off passing fine dust, and even those that do not soon freely pass the fine dust also.
 In short, bag or cartridge, these dust collectors should be put outside with no air returning to our shops.
 If they are going outside then a good heavy 30-micron polyester felt filter with a fine weave will pass the most air and minimize cleaning overhead.
 For those who must use these units indoors I recommend making your own conversion starting with a good dust collector that will move at least a real 1100 CFM then adding a good 300 square foot or larger ASHRAE certified fine 0.5-micron filter and using a separation screen to protect the filters from hits from sharp chips.
 These filters need to be closely monitored and changed as they wear or begin to let the fine dust right through.
 Please see my DC conversion page for more information.

 Our cyclone research found all magazine ads for small shops cyclones pictured either exact or very close copies of each other.
-Discussion on the woodworking forums by the makers of these cyclones and people that measured the different units advertised in the small shop and hobbyist woodworking magazines confirmed that all small shop cyclones were either exact or modified copies of the 5+ hp outdoor “chip collecting” cyclones built on plans from the New York Dept. of Labor, Division of Hygiene Engineering published in August 1962.
+Discussion on the woodworking forums by the makers of these cyclones and people that measured the different units advertised in the small shop and hobbyist woodworking magazines confirmed that all small shop cyclones were either exact or modified copies of the 5+ hp outdoor "chip collecting" cyclones built on plans from the New York Dept. of Labor, Division of Hygiene Engineering published in August 1962.
 This cyclone design has its roots in a basic agricultural cotton cyclone built with very high internal turbulence to break sand and dirt from cotton fiber.
-When used with woodworking these agricultural cyclones do an excellent job of “chip separation” breaking the fine dust from heavier.
-On average woodworking dust is made up of about 85% heavier chips and sawdust plus about 15% airborne dust.
-Airborne dust particles are typically about 30-microns and smaller which do not readily settle in normal room air currents.
-This cyclone design separates off close to 100% of the heavier sawdust and chips into a collection bin while and blowing almost 100% of the airborne dust particles out the cyclone top outlet.
-Instead of just blowing this fine dust into the outside air as is done by large commercial woodworking cyclones that automatically empty their dust bins Delta built their cyclones without the automatic dust bins and instead installed very open filters that freely pass the airborne dust.
+When used with woodworking these agricultural cyclones do an excellent job of "chip separation" breaking the fine dust from heavier.
+On average by weight woodworking dust is made up of about 85% heavier chips and sawdust plus about 15% airborne dust.
+Airborne dust particles are typically sized under 30-microns and they do not readily settle in normal room or outdoor air currents.
+The best of these cyclones only separate off about 99% of the heavier sawdust and chips into a collection bin while and blowing almost 100% of the airborne dust particles out the cyclone top outlet.
+So vendors who advertise 99% separation efficiency are really saying about 84% cyclone efficiency with all else dependent on how well their filters work.
+Instead of just blowing this fine dust into the outside air as is done by large commercial woodworking cyclones that automatically empty their dust bins, Delta built their smaller shop versions of their cyclones that all others copy to some degree without the automatic dust bins.
+Small Delta cyclones are still put outside to meet building and fire marshal requirements, but instead of automatic dust bins they use very open filters that freely pass the airborne dust.
 These big filters catch the chips and sawdust if the dust bin gets full because cyclones with a full bin blow everything right through.
-These cyclones were engineered to provide the roughly 350 CFM required a each larger tool for good chip collection.
-When put outside a shop with a 5 hp motor this unit does an excellent job providing good chip collection for up to three machines operating at once.
+These and the copies sold by almost every small shop vendor were engineered to provide the roughly 350 CFM required a each larger tool for good chip collection.
+When put outside a shop with a 5 hp motor this design does an excellent job providing good chip collection for up to three machines operating at once.
 To collect from more machines at once, Delta offered a variety of larger blowers and motors that worked with this same sized cyclone.
 I have seen advertisements for up to 12.5 hp motors, but people have written me saying they had up 15 hp motors on their Delta units.

 It is no secret that the reason I came up with my cyclone design and these Cyclone and Dust Collection Research web pages is because I was badly hurt by trusting the cyclone vendor that the magazines continue to rate as the "best" cyclone provider.
 Sadly, this cyclone vendor used a fear of fine dust advertising campaign to sell expensive cyclone and ducting systems.
 That advertising campaign proved so successful that other vendors either hired them to design cyclones or just plain copied the same cyclone design.
 That left the small shop market full of "chip collector" cyclones that did a very poor job of fine dust collection.
 Because this vendor added a fine filter, the result created a false sense of security that left shops looking cleaner while building up dangerously unhealthy amounts of fine dust that our dust collection systems and tools kept launching airborne.
 In addition to poor airflow and bad filtering, their cyclone and ducting design had other serious problems.
 By the time I finished my installation I was pretty angry because I found their unique ducting was identical to the same stuff I could buy locally for half the price, plus that duct leaked badly so took lots of my time and energy to properly seal.
 That cyclone plugged constantly in the cone when preparing rough stock using my planer and joiner.
 The ducting design was so poorly engineered the large vertical ducting runs plugged constantly and the horizontal ducting runs built up huge dust piles because the cyclone lacked the airflow to keep the ducting clear.
 Those piles posed a fire danger and when they broke loose slammed into and damaged my blower impeller, motor bearings, and filter.